 The style of this super beautiful teacup is Ming, using the underglaze blue technique, and entirely handcrafted and hand painted.

-This cup is adorned with intricate blue and white patterns of interwoven branches and miscellaneous treasures (Za Bao in Chinese) on the outer wall, with a lotus petal pattern encircling the base.
+This cup is adorned with blue and white patterns of wave and chrysanthemum petals on the outer wall.
 The interior of the cup is fully covered in blue and white patterns of Baoxiang flowers and Ruyi motifs, creating an overall design that is rich and detailed, with smooth and flowing lines.
 The blue and white colours are deep and elegant, with a white glaze featuring subtle flashes of blue.
 The glaze surface is glossy, and the texture is smooth.
 The cup has a lightweight and elegant shape, achieving a harmonious balance between practicality and aesthetics.
 At the bottom, there is a chicken-heart-shaped protrusion, hence the name ‘chicken-heart teacup’.

 The Baoxiang flowers inside the cup symbolize good luck, harmony, happiness, and prosperity.
 The Ruyi motif’s auspiciousness, combining profound meaning with graceful form, represents the auspicious, favourable implications.